Death abroad

 Use this form to report a death that occurred abroad to the Finnish Population Information System.

-If you are not able to use the online form, fill in and print out the paper form and deliver it together with your original documents.
+If you are not able to use the online form, fill in and print out the paper form and deliver it together with your documents.

 -